How Clean Is Your House?: Format

-During the cleaning, MacKenzie takes swab samples from the filthiest areas of the house and has them analysed in a lab, often revealing numerous kinds of bacteria, frequently E. coli or Salmonella.
-Residents of the homes often have health problems that directly stem from the air quality or pathogens present before cleaning; Woodburn will show the residents her findings in an effort to make them understand the connection between their health and their home's condition.
+During the cleaning, MacKenzie takes swab samples from the filthiest areas of the house and has them analysed in a lab, often revealing numerous kinds of bacteria, frequently E. coli and Salmonella.
+Residents of the homes often have health problems that directly stem from the air quality or pathogens present before cleaning; MacKenzie will show the residents her findings in an effort to make them understand the connection between their health and their home's condition.

 The final section of the show has Woodburn and MacKenzie unveiling the freshly cleaned home to the resident.
-In earlier episodes, they would return to the home several weeks later to see if the cleaning was being maintained.
+In earlier episodes, they would return to the home two weeks later to see if the cleaning was being maintained.

 The show makes a point of thoroughly cleaning carpets and furniture the resident owns, and not replacing dirty or worn items just for the sake of the final reveal.
-In a few particular cases in which a resident lacked basic items of furniture (such as one who might have been sleeping on a mattress on the floor rather than a bed), Aggie and Kim might coordinate with neighbours or local secondhand shops to donate items.
+In a few particular cases in which a resident lacked basic items of furniture (such as one who might have been sleeping on a mattress on the floor rather than a bed), Kim and Aggie might coordinate with neighbours or local secondhand shops to donate items.

 Woodburn takes the role of a dominating woman, scolding residents for letting their homes get so bad.
 She is sometimes playfully flirtatious with male residents.
 In contrast, MacKenzie (whose previous jobs included associate editor in Good Housekeeping and working for MI6) assumes the more serious "dirt detective" role, performing such tasks as the bacterial analysis.
 She plays at being more squeamish than Woodburn, claiming that she will be sick or run away from a particularly horrific home.
 While cleaning, both wear industrial white suits and rubber gloves adorned with marabou feathers and fake gemstones.

 Actor Paul Copley provides tongue-in-cheek, often alliterative voice-over narration for each episode.
 The show is light-hearted and often camp, falling just as much into the entertainment category than the factual genre.
 Much of the appeal comes from the voyeuristic pleasure of seeing how untidy some people let their houses become (many have not been cleaned for years) and the reactions of the show's two stars, though the cleaning tips add some practical value to the show.